 The Montreal Convention 1999 ("MC99") establishes a modern compensatory regime in respect of passengers who suffer death or injury caused by an accident during international carriage by air.
-It also provides a simplified liability regime for air cargo and facilitates the use of electronic documents of carriage in place of paper.
+It also provides a simplified liability regime for baggage and air cargo where it also facilitates the use of electronic documents of carriage in place of paper.
 It was designed to replace the Warsaw Convention system that had developed haphazardly since 1929 with a single, modern and universal liability regime.